 Green Infrastructure Master Plan

-**NEW: Draft Plan Available for Public Review**
+NEW: Updated Draft Plan Prepared for Planning Advisory Board

-- Master Plan: review the draft Green Infrastructure Master Plan
+- Master Plan: review the draft Green Infrastructure Master Plan prepared for the Planning Advisory Board; the Appendix has also been updated.

 (Click images to access draft Master Plan documents)